-- Tiebreaker #1: In the event of a tie, the competitor with the highest score in Dimensions and Conformity criteria will be declared the winner. - Tiebreaker #2: If a second tie occurs, the competitors with the highest score in the safety criteria will be declared the winner. - Tiebreaker #3: If a third tie occurs, the competitor with the highest score in the Quality of Surface Preparation criteria will be declared the winner. - 8.3 Test Project change at the Competition
+- Tiebreaker #1: In the event of a tie, the competitor with the highest score in conformance with specifications & accuracy of measurements criteria will be declared the winner. - Tiebreaker #2: If a second tie occurs, the competitors with the highest score in the safety criteria will be declared the winner. - Tiebreaker #3: If a third tie occurs, the competitor with the highest score in the quality of sanding criteria will be declared the winner.

+8.3 Test Project change at the Competition